Philippine Cultural College: History

-The Pioneering Stage
+Founding and early years

 The school was originally named Philippine Chinese High School.
 It was established by the Philippine Chinese Educational Association in 1923, under the leadership of Don Carlos Palanca Sr. With 47 students, classes were first held using the two classrooms of Anglo Chinese School (now Tiong Se Academy).
-Classes started on June 27, thus the date became the foundation day of the school.
+The first day of classes occurred on June 27, 1923.

 In 1937, the first batch of alumni organized the PCHS Alumni Association, with Mr. Go Seng Guan elected as the first president.
 He was succeeded by Mr. Kong Kuan.
 In 1938, the school was authorized by the Educational Association to organize a board of trustees which would take over the management of the school.
 Mr. Go Chong Beng was the first chairman of the board.
 For 15 years, Mr. Chow Cing Chian, Mr. Tsai Xiang Chang, Mr. Tiu See Eng, Mr. King She Hiong, Mr. Shu Seng Shan, and Mr. Huang Meng Kuei served as school principal one after another.

-Surmounting Difficulties
+Japanese occupation and fire

-In 1939, Teng Chiu Huang served as the 7th school principal.
+In 1939, Teng Chiu Huang became the school's seventh principal.

 In 1940, a new school building was constructed along Jose Abad Santos Street.
-Classes were held both at the new building and at the old building of Anglo Chinese School.
+Classes were held both at the new building and at the former site of the Anglo Chinese School.

 In January 1942, the Imperial Japanese Army invaded the City of Manila.
-The new school building was forcibly occupied by the Japanese troops.
-Classes were suspended.
+The new school building was forcibly occupied by the Japanese troops, and classes were suspended.

-In May 1945, the school was the first one within the city to reopen after the war.
+In May 1945, the school was the first one within Manila to reopen after the war.

 In 1948, expansion of the Abad Santos school building was completed.
-The old school building was turned over to Anglo Chinese School.
+The old school building was turned over to the Anglo Chinese School.

-On May 2, 1949, at 11:30 in the evening, a neighborhood fire brought disaster to the school.
-The whole school building, together with all the important records and papers, and facilities were burned to ashes.
+On May 2, 1949, at 11:30 in the evening, the entire school building and its records and papers were destroyed in a neighborhood fire.
 Under the leadership of T.C.
-Huang and Sy Eng, the president of the Educational Association and at the same time the chairman of the board of trustees, efforts were exerted and donations from various sectors of the Chinese community were gathered.
+Huang and Sy Eng, the president of the Educational Association and the chairman of the board of trustees, the school gathered donations from various sectors of the Chinese community to support the school's reconstruction.
 On November 11 of that same year, a new school building was finally completed.